ChuChuIgbokwe/Indoor-Navigation-with-a-Quadcopter/README.md

 + I haven't attempted onboard control or arming the motors for reasons stated below.
 + I wasn't able to compile The MSF on any ROS distro for the PandaBoard
 + The SVO package works
++ + gcc and cmake are tricky.
+I had to reinstall them multiple times.
++ I had to uninstall Gian and Michaels OpenCV as it prevented packages from compiling.
++ The full set of commands for connecting to the internet can be found on the PandaBoard's home directory in the file pandaboard_history.txt
++ Setting up the Pandaboard to connect to the internet via Northwestern's IP is tricky.
+An easir solution is to use an ethernet cord to share the internet connection from your laptop.
 + The PandaBoard overheats while compiling your ROS workspace.
 The board has two cores which means compiling any workspace defaults to using the -j2 flag.
 To successfully compile any package you have to specify that it runs with one flag like this
 ```
 catkin_make -j1